hanxu27/mod-2-project/README.md

 # Volleyball Tryout Manger

-Allows players to signup and then register for tryouts.
+Player Section: Allows players to signup and then register for tryouts.

-Allows coaches to evaluate players at tryouts and compare players across age group.
+Coach Section: Allows coaches to evaluate players at tryouts and compare players across age group.
 Allows coaches to add selected players onto teams.

 # Datebase